botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ![](../../../images/branching_4.png)

-::: warning
+::: tip NOTE
-Please note that deleting either one of the last two branches would automatically delete the other branch as well.
-The content in the last remaining branch would be added to the end of the story:
+Deleting either one of the last two branches would automatically delete the other branch as well.
+The content in the last remaining branch will be added to the parent story so you don't loose any data:
 :::

 ![](../../../images/branching_5.png)

-## Additional Story Features

-Botfront has additional story features to ease your workflow.

-### Story Groups
+## Organizing your stories in groups

-Stories are grouped in Story Groups in order to keep them neat and tidy.
+Stories are grouped in story groups in order to keep them neat and tidy.
 You can create as many story groups as you want and rename them if necessary.
 When you delete the last story in a story group, the group is also deleted.

-### Moving stories between groups

 By selecting the **Move** icon as seen below, you may move any story to any story group.